HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist0195-TNT-LOGO.ANS

-This set of unrelated short ANSI screens by The Naughty Tycoon from area code 418, is what was described as a "colly" or "logocolly".
-While a standard etymology might suggest that it's short for "collection", I've always liked to imagine it derives from "collé" — virtually glued together) —suggesting a series of small ANSI art illustrations.
-These digest-style compilations typically featured logos (often referred to as “fonts”), and were combined into one longer file to avoid cluttering up the artpack with too many small entries, enhancing the user's viewing experience.
+This set of unrelated short ANSI screens by The Naughty Tycoon, from area code 418, is what was described as a "colly" or "logocolly" (while a standard etymology might suggest that it's short for "collection", I've always liked to imagine it derives from "collé" — virtually glued together).
+These digest-style compilations typically featured logos (often referred to as “fonts”), and sometimes small (under 25 line) illustrations, which were often combined into a single larger file to avoid cluttering up the unzipped artpack's directory listing with an excess of small files, enhancing the user's viewing experience.

 mist0395-LI-THA!.RIP

 This RIPscrip vector art illustration was drawn by The Lite for The Heretic Asylum.
-A member of Fire Graphics—a like-minded crew based in Georgia, USA—The Lite joined Mistigris briefly during a merger with Mist in March 1995.
-RIPscrip was the BBS world's pet vector graphics format (comparable to Telidon's NAPLPS, ReGIS, Tektronix, CTX, etc.), offering a small file size (and hence a shorter file transfer time) than bitmaps by storing not the complete image information, but instructions as to how the viewer's computer could reproduce the steps needed to draw the completed image.
-At low modem speeds, viewers could watch the artist go through all the steps of drawing the image as though sitting on their shoulder, complete with revisions and creative changes of mind mid-way.
+A member of Fire Graphics—a like-minded crew based in Georgia, USA—The Lite joined Mistigris briefly during Fire's merger with Mist in March 1995.
+RIPscrip was the BBS world's pet vector graphics format (comparable to Telidon's NAPLPS, ReGIS, Tektronix, CTX, etc.), offering a small file size (and hence a shorter file transfer time) than bitmaps by storing not the complete image information, but instructions as to how the viewer's computer could reproduce the steps of drawing the image as though sitting on their shoulder watching, complete with revisions and creative changes of mind mid-way.
 While a few BBS door games supported RIPscrip, the format was far more prominent in artpacks than in everyday BBS use.

 RIPscrip screens are not to be confused with "rips", plagiarized computer art, or "comic rips", direct adaptations of illustrations from comic books.